 Abstract: In this paper we provide evidence on how firm-specific and macroeconomic uncertainty affects shareholders' valuation of a firm's cash holdings.
 This extends previous work on this issue by highlighting the importance of the source of uncertainty.
 Our findings indicate that increases in firm-specific risk generally increase the value of cash while increases in macroeconomic risk generally decrease the value of cash.
 These findings are robust to alternative definitions of the unexpected change in cash.
 We extend our analysis to financially constrained and unconstrained firms.

-Abstract: The literature on belief-driven business cycles treats news and noise as distinct representations of people's beliefs.
+Abstract: The literature on belief-driven business cycles treats news and noise as distinct representations of agents’ beliefs.
 We prove they are empirically the same.
-Our result lets us isolate the importance of beliefs as an independent source of fluctuations.
-Using three prominent estimated models, we show that existing research understates this importance.
-Our result implies that structural vector autoregression analysis can be applied to models with either news and noise.
-We demonstrate this in U.S. data, and find that productivity accounts for 14% of consumption fluctuations, of which only a small portion is due to future shocks: the rest is noise.
+Our result lets us isolate the importance of purely belief-driven fluctuations.
+Using three prominent estimated models, we show that existing research understates the importance of pure beliefs.
+We also explain how differences in both economic environment and information structure affect the estimated importance of pure beliefs.

 916. Marek Pycia, UCLA, and M. Utku Unver, Boston College, "Arrovian Efficiency in Allocation of Discrete Resources" (08/2016; PDF)